This Day In Writing History

 Seven years later, Callie's grandmother died suddenly.
 She and her siblings lived with various relatives or in rented rooms paid for by their father.
 At the age of 16, Callie ran off to marry her boyfriend John Henry Koontz, the son of a wealthy rancher.

 In order to marry Koontz, Callie, a Methodist, had to convert to Catholicism, which she did.
-Unfortunately, her devout Catholic husband turned out to be an abusive drunk who once threw her down the stairs, breaking her ankle.
+Her devout Catholic husband turned out to be an abusive drunk who once threw her down the stairs, breaking her ankle.